-In previous reports, TFs AtMYB75 (AtPAP1) in Arabidopsis thaliana and MdMYB10 (DQ267897) and PyMYB114 (ASY06612.1) in non-model species were found to be R2R3-type MYBs, which may work together with other TFs in regulating anthocyanin biosynthesis [11, 12, 15].
+In previous reports, TFs AtMYB75 (AtPAP1) in Arabidopsis thaliana and MdMYB10 (DQ267897) and PyMYB114 (ASY06612.1) in nonmodel species were found to be R2R3-type MYBs, which may work together with other TFs in regulating anthocyanin biosynthesis [11, 12, 15].
 Here, we found that the Itf12g05820.t1 gene was highly homologous with AtPAP1 (AT1G56650) by BLAST alignment against the sweet potato genome database.
 It was named IbMYB340 after multiple sequence alignment revealed its similarity with other typical R2R3-MYB TFs in other species.
 In addition, IbMYB44 was identified from FaMYB44.1 by homologous sequence alignment; FaMYB44 is a transcriptional repressor that negatively regulates sucrose accumulation in strawberry receptacles through interplay with FaMYB10 .
-Phylogenetic analysis indicated that IbMYB340 belongs to the activator clade, together with other known MYB transcription factors with the R2R3 domain (Fig. 1a).
-By contrast, TF IbMYB44, which harbors the transcriptional repressor domain LxLxL(Fig. 1d), was phylogenetically related to FaMYB44.1 (Fig. 1a), which acts as a transcriptional repressor in strawberry .
+Phylogenetic analysis indicated that IbMYB340 belongs to the activator clade, together with other known MYB transcription factors with the R2R3 domain (Fig. 1b).
+By contrast, TF IbMYB44, which harbors the transcriptional repressor domain LxLxL (Fig. 1c), was phylogenetically related to FaMYB44.1 (Fig. 1b), which acts as a transcriptional repressor in strawberry .
 Thus, we speculated that these two MYB TFs may regulate anthocyanin biosynthesis in sweet potato.

-Then, we quantified the transcript abundance of candidate genes in tuberous roots of different sweet potato cultivars, and the sectional drawings for tuberous roots of different cultivars sweet potatoeswere shown in Fig. 2a.
-The IbNAC56a and IbNAC56b expression levels were significantly higher in purple-fleshed sweet potato cultivars ‘Xuzi No. 8’ and ‘Zhezi No. 3’ than in yellow-fleshed sweet potatoes ‘Sushu No. 8’ and ‘Guangshu No. 87’ or in white-fleshed sweet potatoes ‘Lizixiang’ and ‘Xushu No. 18’, whereas the expression pattern of IbNAC25 was the opposite.
-Therefore, IbNAC56a and IbNAC56b were selected for subsequent experiments (Fig. 2a).
+Then, we quantified the expression abundance of candidate genes in tuberous roots of different sweet potato cultivars.
+As shown in Fig. 2a, the IbNAC56a and IbNAC56b expression levels were significantly higher in purple-fleshed sweet potato cultivars ‘Xuzi No. 8’ and ‘Zhezi No. 3’ than in yellow-fleshed sweet potatoes ‘Sushu No. 8’ and ‘Guangshu No. 87’ or in white-fleshed sweet potatoes ‘Lizixiang’ and ‘Xushu No. 18’, whereas the expression patterns of IbNAC25 were the opposite.
+Therefore, IbNAC56a and IbNAC56b were selected for subsequent experiments.

 The results of a functional analysis of IbMYB340, IbbHLH2 and IbNAC56a or IbNAC56b using a transient expression assay in tobacco leaves are shown in Fig. 3a.
 No anthocyanin accumulation was detected at the injection areas of tobacco leaves when transformed with IbNAC56a, IbNAC56b or IbbHLH2 alone, while slight pigmentation appeared with IbMYB340 injected alone.
 However, an enhanced color was visible at injection regions 7 day after transformation with both IbMYB340 and IbNAC56a/IbNAC56b or IbbHLH2.
 When IbNAC56a or IbNAC56b was cotransformed with IbMYB340 and IbbHLH2, obvious intense pigmentation was detected.
 The quantification of total anthocyanin contents indicated that anthocyanin biosynthesis was induced by cotransformation of three TFs, which was more than that from two TFs or IbMYB340 alone, whereas tobacco leaves did not show any visible anthocyanin accumulation after transformation with the empty vector or with IbNAC56a or IbNAC56b alone (Fig. 3b).
 We next analyzed the color of the tobacco leaves.
 The L* values apparently declined when the pigmentation appeared; by contrast, the a*/b* ratio significantly increased (Fig. 3c-d).